johnrsibert/JonzPandemic/index.md

 Equally important we need to **insist that political leaders actually lead** to provide the economic and logistical support required to get us through.

 ## What's new?
+#### March 2, 2021
+- Adjust the data masking algorithm to include more counties
+- Add CFR boxplots by population size quantile

+#### January 11, 2021
 - This section
 - CMR trajectories in prevalence plots
 - More blather in rant